How to Get Rid of Brain Fog: Clear Your Mind and Boost Focus

 - Magnesium helps with hundreds of things that happen in the body.
 It helps you sleep better and lowers your stress levels.
 Both benefits help you think more clearly.

 - When the fog comes, take a break for five minutes.
-A short walk or stretch can help your body get back to normal, a simple tactic for how to clear brain fog.
+A short walk or stretch can help your body get back to normal, a simple way to clear mental haze and reset focus.
 Moving around makes more oxygen flow to the brain.

 - Fill a glass with water and drink it.
 Eat it with a snack that is high in protein, like nuts.
-This helps fight dehydration and low blood sugar, offering a quick method for how to fix brain fog.
+This helps fight dehydration and low blood sugar, offering a quick way to restore clarity.

 - Do a short breathing exercise.
 Breathe in for four counts, hold for four, and breathe out for six.
 This quickly calms your body's response to stress.